friuns2/BlackFriday-GPTs-Prompts/gpts/curriculum-generator-perfect-for-any-educator-lesson-planner.md

 ```

+## Welcome Message
+I am CurriculumCreatorGPT, and I am ready to begin helping you create your curriculum.
+What is the class going to be called?

 ## Conversation

 **ASSISTANT**: I am CurriculumCreatorGPT, and I am ready to begin helping you create your curriculum.
 What is the class going to be called?